-The 118 respondents to the Muslim public survey revealed that social media users used social media to discuss Islam.
+118 respondents to the Muslim 1'he public survey revealed that social media users used social media to discuss Islam.
 90.7% of Muslim society used WhatsApp, and 8.5 % used Instagram.
 In Aceh, the Muslim public considers WhatsApp as influencing their religious life.
 Based on the data obtained, 75.2% of Muslim society in Aceh stated the fastest-growing discussion about Islam.
-It is appropriate to link this to Habermas' theory regarding the principles in the public sphere access to information technologies such as social media enable community members to access information Islam without manipulation coercion through the communicative action theory.
+It is appropriate to link this to Habermas' theory regarding the principles in the public sphere access that ease to information that technologies such as social media enable community members to access information Islam without manipulation about and coercion through the communicative action theory28.